robbert-harms/MDT/docs/_getting_started/model_building.rst

 In this example we overwrite the existing ``BallStick_r1`` model with a completely new model.
-Here, ``DMRICompositeModelTemplate`` tells MDT that this class should be interpreted as a template for a dMRI composite model.
+Here, ``CompositeModelTemplate`` tells MDT that this class should be interpreted as a template for a dMRI composite model.
 By virtue of meta-classes, this template will automatically be added to the MDT component library for future use.

 Using Object Oriented inheritance it is possible to partially rewrite existing models with updated definitions.